• Home

 Recommended Video

-Even discounting the passthrough effect, Ross said it would still be fiendishly complicated for a court to establish which businesses should receive a rebate, and for how much: “No two products and their related tariffs have the same mathematical progression.
-It’s gonna have to be probably product by product, which is immensely complex, there are tens of thousands, maybe hundreds of thousands, of iterations.
+Even discounting the pass-through effect, Ross said it would still be fiendishly complicated for a court to establish which businesses should receive a rebate, and for how much: “No two products and their related tariffs have the same mathematical progression.
+It’s gonna have to be probably product by product, which is immensely complex; there are tens of thousands, maybe hundreds of thousands, of iterations.

 “Then you probably have given that guy a windfall, but you haven’t done anything to help the ultimate consumer.”

-In an optimist’s world where a court attempted to repay the consumer, it gets even more complicated: “One guy might have bought an imported car on which he paid a huge total dollar amount of tariff, another family might have just bought two pairs of sneakers from Vietnam.
+In an optimist’s world where a court attempted to repay the consumer, it gets even more complicated: “One guy might have bought an imported car on which he paid a huge total dollar amount of tariff; another family might have just bought two pairs of sneakers from Vietnam.
 How you divide it among the people if you went at the consumer level?
 If you try to go to the extremely detailed level, try to figure out all the intricacies of the supply chain and then all the differences of the families, it would probably use up all the AI capability in the whole world before you got to an answer.”

-A hopeful suggestion might also be that businesses would pass back the refunds, though Secretary Ross is of the opinion that this litigation will escalate back to the Supreme Court over the course of years: “And it probably will get there in different forms because so many suits have been filed, they’re filed in different courts, and each has a little different basis, so it’s an immense litigation mess.”
+A hopeful suggestion might also be that businesses would pass back the refunds, though Ross is of the opinion that this litigation will escalate back to the Supreme Court over the course of years: “And it probably will get there in different forms because so many suits have been filed; they’re filed in different courts, and each has a little different basis, so it’s an immense litigation mess.”

 An unusual loophole

-But Secretary Ross, who held the role of chairman or lead director of more than 100 companies across more than 20 different countries during his career, highlighted the “peculiar” ruling by the court did leave open a loophole the Oval Office could employ if it really needed to: An all-out ban on a certain product.
+But Ross, who held the role of chairman or lead director of more than 100 companies across more than 20 different countries during his career, highlighted the “peculiar” ruling by the court did leave open a loophole the Oval Office could employ if it really needed to: an all-out ban on a certain product.
 Given the fact that the court viewed the tariffs created under IEEPA as a form of taxation, and thus illegal in its former guise, it did not rule on whether a complete ban on a certain product or country would be legal.

 “One wild card that’s at least theoretically possible is the Supreme Court ruling … did not knock out [Trump’s] ability to ban imports,” Ross said.
 “So in theory he could ban altogether the import of a product from an individual country or from all countries.
-They didn’t, they didn’t address that at all.”
+They didn’t … address that at all.”

 This, of course, would be far less palatable than a tariff regime: While a ban would reduce dependency on foreign economies, it wouldn’t generate the hundreds of billions of dollars the Treasury could employ to help rebalance the budget.

-Yet the loophole does leave Trump with a weapon in his arsenal if any trading partners try and push an advantage, Ross said: “As far as I can tell, most countries are taking a wait-and-see attitude, in the sense that I haven’t seen a lot of countries renege on the concessions they made to Trump … If that does start to happen, I’m sure he would do something to retaliate, and it could very well be he would impose a ban on something or another as a retaliation.
+Yet the loophole does leave Trump with a weapon in his arsenal if any trading partners try to push an advantage, Ross said: “As far as I can tell, most countries are taking a wait-and-see attitude, in the sense that I haven’t seen a lot of countries renege on the concessions they made to Trump … If that does start to happen, I’m sure he would do something to retaliate, and it could very well be he would impose a ban on something or another as a retaliation.

-“It’s strange in that while the legal basis of what he had done was knocked out, a lot of the factual implications are still in place.”
+“It’s strange in that, while the legal basis of what he had done was knocked out, a lot of the factual implications are still in place.”

 About the Author